 Anovafloresta (Aflorestanova in the English instance of WordPress) is a project of soil regeneration using Permaculture as an affordable process for reforestation (food forest) and for the setup of an optimized landscape intended to produce food and building, a cradle for abundance and creativity.

-This blog describes the Permaculture features and concepts developed during the creation of a horticulture farm, including a food forest, integration of animals, a vegetable garden and a low footprint habitat.
+This website describes the Permaculture features and concepts developed during the creation of a Permaculture farm, including a food forest, integration of animals, a vegetable garden and a low footprint habitat.

 We propose a Permaculture training associated with these features and concepts .
 The training is not limited to the list of functions and techniques published in the website.

 Our Permaculture training is adapted to any kind of public we provide with a holistic perspective and fundamental concepts like systemic approach and design simulation, Cradle to Cradle, Biomimicry, the laws of thermodynamics (energy conservation and reduction of entropy) , Top-down and Bottom-up merging methodology and project management, Process vs Function Business Plan construction, which would correspond to a master class training.

 We welcome students and volunteers who wish to participate to our projects of reforestation, green building and food production and processing.